We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

-If the issue is a well pump, though … then why?
-These pumps quit working for different reasons.
+If it is a well pump, though … then why?
+These pumps stop working for various reasons.
 Age is inevitable.
 Water with high iron content will significantly lessen pump life.

-So will running water for hours on end, such as filling a pool or watering grass.
-These pursuits can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.
+So will running water for hours in a row, such as filling a pool or watering grass.
+These pursuits can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.

 The problem might be a clogged iron filter – again, for West Bend homes with high iron content in water.